-26. BASIS OF GOING CONCERN ASSUMPTION
+27. BASIS OF GOING CONCERN ASSUMPTION

-The Group has current liabilities amounting to US\$ 49,984,320 the majority of which is towards current portion of borrowings from banks and related parties, primarily to Focus.
-As at 31 March 2016, the amounts due for repayment within the next 12 months to banks are US\$ 37,556,739 which the Group expects to meet from its internal generation of cash from operations.
+The Group has current liabilities amounting to US\$ 57,393,947 the majority of which is towards current portion of borrowings from banks and related parties, primarily to Focus.
+As at 31 March 2017, the amounts due for repayment (including interest payable) within the next 12 months for long term borrowings are US\$ 46,614,354 which the Group expects to meet from its internal generation of cash from operations.